pyrdm/pyrdm/docs/source/getting_started.rst

       The application details for PyRDM.

 #.
-Ensure that the application has read and write access to your Drafts,
+Under the ``Permissions`` tab, ensure that the application has read and write access to your Drafts,
    Private and Public articles, as per figure:figshare_application_permissions_.

    .. _figure:figshare_application_permissions: